 Tips to make this pasta salad on a budget

 If you are on a tight budget then don’t panic this is a really easy cheap recipe to make.
 Here are a few changes you can make to reduce costs.

-- Don’t worry about expensive pasta, choose pasta you like and have in the cupboard, if you have a few ends of packets, all different shapes that is fine too!
+Don’t worry about expensive pasta, choose pasta you like and have it in the cupboard, if you have a few ends of packets, all different shapes that is fine too!

 Enjoying this pasta salad on a diet